ropensci/rfishbase/inst/doc/rfishbase/source/rfishbase.md

 and file issues with the package on its development website on Github, ([https://github.com/ropensci/rfishbase](https://github.com/ropensci/rfishbase)) and developers can submit changes to the code or adapt it into their own software.

+Programmers of other R software packages can make use of the `rfishbase` package to make this data available to their functions, further increasing the use and impact of FishBase.
+For instance, the project [OpenFisheries](http://OpenFisheries.org) makes use of the `rfishbase` package to provide information about commercially relevant species.

 # Acknowledgements